Kids with autism struggle to adapt to adulthood. One doctor is trying to change that

 Millions of Americans face even bigger barriers to care.
 Families in rural areas often travel hours for services.
 Many Black and Hispanic families face persistent inequities in the U.S. health care system.

-Nationally, parents of children with autism are 10 times as likely to say they're "usually or always" frustrated in their efforts to get services.
+Nationally, parents of children with autism are 10 times as likely to say they're "usually or always" frustrated in their efforts to get services, compared with parents of other children, according to a 2018 article in Pediatrics.

 Training doctors to understand disabilities